ContextualAI/examples/README.md

   - 🎯 [FACTS Benchmark](10-FACTS-benchmark/) - Benchmark for evaluating grounding for LLMs
   - 🔍 [Retrieval Analysis](11-retrieval-analysis/) - Notebooks for an end-to-end evaluation of RAG retrieval
   - 🧾 [Structured Data Extraction](12-legal-contract-extraction/) - Showing how to perform extraction across legal documents.
+  - 👀 [Using Metrics API and Monitoring RAG](14-monitoring) - Showing how to monitor your RAG agent

 ## 🚀 Getting Started